Redwid/fotki-yandex/readme.md

 Yandex.Fotki Downloaders
 ========================

-This is a collection of scripts that allows to download photos from albums hoste at [Yandex.Fotki](Yandex.Fotki) .
-Photos are downloaded in Original Size.

-The major part of this scripts are taken from [Yandex.Club](http://clubs.ya.ru/fotki/posts.xml?tag=1223985)
+This is a forked version of the https://github.com/sumkincpp/yfd python script

 Python download.py
 ------------------

-Allows to download full albums or full photo archive from Yandex.Fotki.
+Allows to download all albums from Yandex.Fotki including private albums and albums that have more than 100 photos inside.

-Main script was published [here](http://clubs.ya.ru/fotki/replies.xml?item_no=51820), added some fixes to support unicode.
+Script checks if the file exists in destination folder and the size is the same.
+There are two checks on the file size: the first one is from yandex meta data (sometimes it's reported incorrect size) and the second check - is 'content-length' value from server responce.

-Tested and working on python 2.7.1 @ Fedora 16
+Tested and worked on python 2.7.3 @ Debian wheezy

+Dependency: progressbar
+To install run: sudo easy_install progressbar

 ### Usage